benburton/benburton.github.io/_posts/2014-06-29-your-first-web-component-with-polymer.md

 ## Testing

-My good friend [John Paul](https://www.twitter.com/johnkpaul) would *never* use my web component, which would break my heart, if it wasn't fully unit tested.
-Polymer has [test tools project](https://github.com/Polymer/polymer-test-tools) which includes some niceties for working with unit testing.
-Modify your `bower.json` file to include this library in `devDependencies` as follows:
+Aside from testing being an important best practice, my good friend [John Paul](https://www.twitter.com/johnkpaul) would *never* use my web component, which would break my heart, if it wasn't fully unit tested.

+### Test depenedencies
+We'll have some test-specific dependencies required to get things up and running, so let's add `polymer-test-tools`, `mocha`, and `sinon` to the `devDependencies` section of our `bower.json` file as follows:

     {
       "name": "polymer-blink",